-As an angler, you want to make sure you have the best kit available to make your day at the river or lake more enjoyable, let alone easier!
-Some of the kit you have will be standard – rods, reels, poles and a fishing bag with your tackle – and you may also have a bivvy.
-But what about a table?
+When you go carp fishing you want to make sure you have the best kit available to make your day at the river or lake more enjoyable, let alone easier!
+Some of the kit you have will be standard for carp fishing – rods, reels, poles and a carp fishing bag with your tackle – But what about a bivvy table?

-To give you an idea of what you want to look at, we found a handful of the best bivvy tables available right now, so let’s get down to business and have a close look at them.
+To give you an idea of what you want to look at, we found a handful of the best items available right now, so let’s get down to business and have a close look at them.

 1: CarpZone Adjusta Bivvy Table

-Our first example should give you a fair idea of what a bivvy table is all about, and it’s a very good benchmark to start our list with.
+Our first example of the best bivvy table should give you a fair idea of what a bivvy table is all about, and it’s a very good benchmark to start our list with.
 It’s from CarpZone, a brand that has a wide variety of such products, and it is a neat and portable design.
 The top, which includes raised edges so that your items don’t fall off, is made from very durable aluminium, while aluminium legs make it light yet sturdy.
-It measures 49x30x18cm, although height can be adjusted to 24cm, and has a simple twist and lock motion to set the legs.
-A good table that sets the standard.
+It measures 49x30x18cm, although height can be adjusted to 24cm, and has a simple twist and lock motion to set the adjustable legs.
+A good bivvy table that sets the standard.

 Key Features – all aluminium, adjustable height, raised edges, moulded feet, portable and light